-- 10. (1) The 3 specialist councils reconstituted under section 16I(1) of the Racing Act 1983 each continue as a body corporate as follows: - (a) the council referred to in paragraph (a) of that section continues under the name "Tasmanian Thoroughbred Racing Council"; - (b) the council referred to in paragraph (b) of that section continues under the name "Harness Racing Tasmania"; - (c) the council referred to in paragraph (c) of that section continues under the name "Greyhound Racing Tasmania". - (2) A person is not eligible to be a member of a Council if the person is - (a) a member of another Council; or - (b) an employee of a Council or registered club; or - (c) registered as a bookmaker or bookmaker's agent; or - (d) the holder of registration or a licence under the Council's Rules of Racing, other than as an owner; or - (e) disqualified under the Council's Rules of Racing; or - (f) subject to a notice in force under section 53.
+- 10. (1) The 3 specialist councils reconstituted under section 16I(1) of the Racing Act 1983 each continue as a body corporate as follows: - (a) the council referred to in paragraph (a) of that section continues under the same name: "Tasmanian Thoroughbred Racing Council"; - (b) the council referred to in paragraph (b) of that section continues under the new name: "Harness Racing Tasmania"; - (c) the council referred to in paragraph (c) of that section continues under the new name: "Greyhound Racing Tasmania". - (2) A person is not eligible to be a member of a Council if the person is - (a) registered as a bookmaker or bookmaker's agent; or - (b) the holder of registration or a licence under the Rules of Racing, other than as an owner or, in the case of greyhound racing, an owner or owner/handler; or - (c) disqualified under the Rules of Racing; or - (d) subject to a notice in force under section 54; or - (e) a Director or employee of TOTE Tasmania; or - (f) a member of another Council; or

-- (3) Schedule 2 has effect in relation to the meetings of a Council. - (4) Each Council - - (a) has perpetual succession; and - (b) may have a common seal; and - (c) may sue and be sued in its corporate name; and - (d) may acquire, hold, dispose of and otherwise deal with property; and - (e) may do and be subject to all other things that bodies corporate may, by law, do and be subject to and that are necessary for or incidental to the purposes for which it is constituted; and - (f) has, and may exercise and perform, such other powers and functions as are conferred or imposed on it by this or any other Act. - (5) If a Council has a common seal, all courts and persons acting judicially must take judicial notice of the imprint of the common seal of a Council on a document and presume that it was duly sealed by that Council. - (6) The employees of a Council are not subject to the State Service Act 2000.
+- (h) a member of the TRAB; or - (i) the holder of an appointment under section 20(1). - (3) Each Council - - (a) is a body corporate with perpetual succession; and - (b) may sue and be sued in its corporate name; and - (c) may acquire, hold, dispose of and otherwise deal with property; and - (d) may have a common seal. - (4) If a Council has a common seal - - (a) it is to be kept and used as authorised by that Council; and - (b) all courts and persons acting judicially must take judicial notice of the imprint of that seal on a document and presume that it was duly sealed by that Council. - (5) The employees of a Council are not subject to the State Service Act 2000. - (6) Schedule 2 has effect in relation to the meetings of Councils.